bozsahin/ling488-bogazici/projects/p3-acquisition/README.md

 In this part you assess the empirical success of training done beforehand.

-1. Run the @-command in TheBench to see get some results before model selection, like
+1. Run the @-command in TheBench to get some results before model selection:

 @ eve.part1.tbc part1